ghga-de/file-services-backend/.readme_generation/dev_guide.md

   - `requirements.txt`: Lock file containing *only* production dependencies.

 2. `.pyproject_generation/pyproject_custom.toml` is used to define production-specific python dependencies.
-When changes are made, `scripts/update_pyproject.py` is run to update the `pyproject.toml` file at the root level.
+When changes are made, `scripts/update_pyproject.py` must be run to update the `pyproject.toml` file at the root level.

 3. `scripts/update_lock.py --upgrade` is used to combine information from `requirements-dev-template.in`,